Heard On The REITs - Week Ending October 6th, 2017

 - Bluerock Residential Growth (BRG) ended its agreement with FBR Capital and MLV to issue another $100M in preferred shares and also cancelled the ATM agreement to sell $36M in another preferred issue.

 - The Wall Street Journal reported that Penn National Gaming (PENN) and Pinnacle Entertainment (PNK) are in merger talks.
-No terms have been agreed to or announced and there is not guarantee a deal will be struck.
+No terms have been agreed to or announced and there is no guarantee a deal will be struck.

 - Facebook (FB) will build a $1 billion data center in Virginia.